hardikkoul/DesiDriver/README.md

 OBJECTIVE OF GAME ::

-The main objective of the game is to drive the car around the map and collect MONEY BAGS spawned arounf the map and deliver them to a MAN.
+The main objective of the game is to drive the car around the map and collect MONEY BAGS and deliver them to a MAN.
 SIMPLE !!